FREE shipping on US orders over $65!

 Your cart is empty!

-Despite the incriminating press grains have gotten in recent years, the current body of research shows that consumption of whole grains offers plenty of health rewards.
-For starters, this includes decreased risks of heart disease, stroke, type 2 diabetes, and certain types of cancer.
+Despite the bad rap grains have gotten in recent years, research shows that consumption of whole grains offers plenty of health rewards.
+For starters, they may help decrease the risks of heart disease, stroke, type 2 diabetes, and certain types of cancer.

 Refined grains, on the other hand, have been processed to remove both the fiber-filled and nutrient-rich components, leaving primarily the starch.
 In other words, when whole grains are refined, they offer only a fraction of the health-promoting compounds.